NOVA-IMS-Innovation-and-Analytics-Lab/publications/README.rst

 results
 =======

-It contains the experimental results as pickled pandas dataframes.
+It contains the results of experiments as pickled pandas dataframes.
 They are generated, using the ``results.py`` script.

 analysis
 ========

-It contains the analysis of experimental results in various formats.
+It contains the analysis of experiments' results in various formats.
 They are generated, using the ``analysis.py`` script.

 content
 =======

 It contains the LaTex source files of the project.